Marjory00/hvac-hero-site/README.md

 **Portfolio Project By: Marjory D. Marquez, Software Engineer**

-This project is a comprehensive **case study** demonstrating the architecture and development of a high-performance, responsive service platform for a fictional regional HVAC company.
+This project is a comprehensive **case study** demonstrating the architecture and development of a high-performance, responsive service platform for a regional HVAC company.
 Utilizing **Next.js 14 (App Router)** and **TypeScript**, this application showcases advanced software engineering practices, clean code, and solutions to real-world deployment and state management challenges.

 ***